 (No longer in active development due to imagery licencing issues)

 Weather radar simplified - a web app that shows every Bureau of Meteorology radar image animated on a slippy map in your exact location.
 I wrote a custom tileserver which georeferences BOM images and generates slippy map tilesets with Python GDAL and ImageMagick, served up to a Mapbox OpenGL slippy map using an OpenStreetMap cache.

 Written in TypeScript (for web and Node) and Python.
-I've been tinkering with FFT powered rain prediction but I need the map first!
+I also tinkered with FFT powered rain prediction!

 I developed a proof-of-concept system to enable A/B testing in architecture using computer vision.
 A laptop recognises pedestrians with OpenCV, sends their positions over WiFi to an Arduino which plots their position on a piece of paper.

 A real-time bus arrivals app for Canberra to simply answer “When will my next bus come”.
 Built with a Python backend on Heroku which queries the ACT government’s NXTBUS SIRI API and a JS front end that renders on a Canvas using Processing.js

 A system for interacting with IoT devices using hand gestures.
 I developed an Arduino based prototype with a low power gesture recognition algorithm, an Android app in Processing and a 3D printed casing through a year long independent research project while in year 12.
 I presented my research at TEDxSydney, Intel ISEF, BHPBSEA, Razorfish, CSIRO and was interviewed by University of Pennsylvania, SMH, The Australian, ABC News, 7:30 report, Ten and 7 News.

 - I play the violin with the UNSW String Ensemble and I was previously in the leadership role of principal violinist in the Canberra Youth Philharmonic Orchestra

 - I can type in Colemak faster than Qwerty